FOSSCODY-1/S.H.J.H.Ranawake/README.md

 2. Double click it to start the application.

 3. Click on "Begin" button, it will take you to the next page.
-    There will be an introduction to touch typing in the page.
+    There will be an introduction to touch typing in the page.</br>

 4. To proceed click on "Start" button.
     It will take you to the next window.